-Housing transition or crisis intervention services enable recipients who are transitioning into a permanent supportive housing unit, including those transitioning from institutions, to secure their own housing or provide assistance at any time the recipient's housing is placed at risk (e.g., eviction, loss of roommate or income).
+Housing transition or crisis intervention services enable beneficiaries who are transitioning into a permanent supportive housing unit, including those transitioning from institutions, to secure their own housing or provide assistance at any time the beneficiary's housing is placed at risk (e.g., eviction, loss of roommate or income).
 This service includes the following components:

-- Conducting a housing assessment that identifies the recipient's preferences related to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences), and identifying the recipient's needs for support to maintain housing, including: - Access to housing; - Meeting the terms of a lease; - Eviction prevention; - Budgeting for housing/living expenses; - Obtaining/accessing sources of income necessary for rent; - Home management; - Establishing credit; and - Understanding and meeting the obligations of tenancy as defined in the lease terms. - Assisting the recipient to view and secure housing as needed.
-This may include: - Arranging or providing transportation; - Assisting in securing supporting documents/records; - Assisting in completing/submitting applications; - Assisting in securing deposits; and - Assisting in locating furnishings. - Developing an individualized housing support plan based upon the housing assessment that: - Includes short and long-term measurable goals for each issue; - Establishes the recipient's approach to meeting the goal(s); and - Identifies where other provider(s) or services may be required to meet the goal(s). - Participating in the development of the POC and incorporating elements of the housing support plan; - Looking for alternatives to housing if permanent supportive housing is unavailable to support completion of transition; and - Communicating with the landlord or property manager regarding the recipient's disability, accommodations needed, and components of emergency procedures involving the landlord or property manager.
+- 1. Conducting a housing assessment that identifies the beneficiary's preferences related to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences), and identifying the beneficiary's needs for support to maintain housing, including the following:

+- a.
+Access to housing;

+- b.
+Meeting the terms of a lease;

+- c.
+Eviction prevention; - d.
+Budgeting for housing/living expenses; - e.
+Obtaining/accessing sources of income necessary for rent; - f.
+Home management; - g.
+Establishing credit; and - h.
+Understanding and meeting the obligations of tenancy as defined in the lease terms. - 2.
+Assisting the beneficiary to view and secure housing as needed.
+This may include the following: - a.
+Arranging or providing transportation; - b.
+Assisting in securing supporting documents/records; - c.
+Assisting in completing/submitting applications; - d.
+Assisting in securing deposits; and - e.
+Assisting in locating furnishings. - 3.
+Developing an individualized housing support plan based upon the housing assessment that meets the following criteria: - a.
+Includes short and long-term measurable goals for each issue; - b.
+Establishes the beneficiary's approach to meeting the goal(s); and - c.
+Identifies where other provider(s) or services may be required to meet the goal(s). - 4.
+Participating in the development of the POC and incorporating elements of the housing support plan; - 5.
+Looking for alternatives to housing if permanent supportive housing is unavailable to support completion of transition; and

+6. Communicating with the landlord or property manager regarding the beneficiary's disability, accommodations needed, and components of emergency procedures involving the landlord or property manager.

-If at any time the recipient's housing is placed at risk (e.g., eviction, loss of roommate or income), housing transition or crisis intervention services will provide supports to retain housing or locate and secure housing to continue community-based supports including locating new housing, sources of income, etc.
+If at any time the beneficiary's housing is placed at risk (e.g., eviction, loss of roommate or income), housing transition or crisis intervention services will provide supports to retain housing or locate and secure housing to continue community-based supports including locating new housing, sources of income, etc.